 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Paliris 9mg Tablet at a fixed time.
+Paliris 9mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 How Paliris Tablet works

 Paliris 9mg tablet is an atypical antipsychotic.
 It works by modulating the action of certain chemical messengers in the brain that affect thoughts.

 In Depth Information on Paliris Tablet

 Expert advice for Paliris Tablet

 - You can take paliperidone with or without breakfast, however, same pattern to be followed during the entire treatment.

 - Inform your doctor if you have known cardiovascular disease or family history of QT prolongation and if you are taking medicines that may prolong the QT interval.